howard-community-college/ENES247_TRUC/lab2-7segDisplayofAdders/README.md.md

 #### Testing

-*normally on switch to normally off*
+***Using the switch from left to right to move the LED segment to the LED above the switch (normally on switch to normally off)***

+***Using the switch from right to left (J15-R13) to display the specific number on the 7 segment***

 #### Prompts

-*How is this project different from just hooking all the switches up to all the LEDs?*
+*How is this project different from just hooking all the switches up to all the LEDs?**This can use the switch to all the LEDs and the 7 segment display too**

 *This project does something different from an output point of view than just selecting an LED.
-What output does something different?*
+What output does something different?**nothing**

-*Can the decimal place (DP) be moved to a different display than the display the number is appearing on?*
+*Can the decimal place (DP) be moved to a different display than the display the number is appearing on?* **Yes**

 *Can all the displays display the same number once?* **Yes**

-*Can the displays capture and store different numbers?* **No**
+*Can the displays capture and store different numbers?* **Yes**

 *How are the segments, the DP and the anodes behaving differently than the LED's?*

-*How would you modify segment, DP and/or anodes to make them behave like an LED?*
+*How would you modify segment, DP and/or anodes to make them behave like an LED?* **Using the switch to change**

-*Would this be more confusing or less confusing when looking at the verilog code?*
+*Would this be more confusing or less confusing when looking at the verilog code?* **less confusing**

-*What words are used by computer and electrical engineers to describe this behavior?*
+*What words are used by computer and electrical engineers to describe this behavior?* **design**

-*How many additional lines would have to be added to the XDC file (mostly commented out) to address each of eight displays, and each segment and decimal place on each display individually like the 16 LED's?*
+*How many additional lines would have to be added to the XDC file (mostly commented out) to address each of eight displays, and each segment and decimal place on each display individually like the 16 LED's?*  **16 lines**

-*Are these the same number of additional wires that would be needed coming out of the FPGA?*
+*Are these the same number of additional wires that would be needed coming out of the FPGA?* **No**

 ## lab2_1_bcdTo7Segment